Know exactly where you stand

 1

-Diagnoses your gaps — not just your score
+Diagnoses gaps — not just a score

-14 scenario-based questions mirror real PHR exam difficulty.
+14 scenario-based questions mirror real PHR difficulty.
 Every answer is analysed for speed, confidence, and domain accuracy.

 2